matldupont/react-ottawa-gatsby/src/slides.md

 ---

-## But, how does it "dump" it in there?!
+## But, how does it "dump" my data into the schema?!

 # Plugins!
 ---